raphaelgyory/django-rest-messaging/docs/index.md

 # Django rest messaging

-The project provides a pluggable Facebook-like messaging API for Django Rest Framework.
+The project provides a pluggable Facebook-like messaging service for Django Rest Framework.

 This is a first release (you know, "Release Early, Release Often"...).
 The backend is fully tested - and working - and the javascript frontend is under way.
 I coded this in a lean perspective and want to see if the project sparks some interest.
 Any comments and suggestions are therefore very welcome!